Zilliqa/zilliqa-developer/devops/roadmap.md

 ## Background

-Prior to this transition, all the Zilliqa networks are running in one AWS account and managed through two bastion hosts running from the same account.
-As a result, many of the AWS resources are shared between different Kubernetes clusters and networks, which creates security challenges in complete isolation and access control.
+Prior to this transition, all the Zilliqa networks were running in one AWS account and managed through two bastion hosts running from the same account.
+As a result, many of the AWS resources were shared between different Kubernetes clusters and networks, which created security challenges in complete isolation and access control.

 ### Bastions